 Rutgers New Jersey Agricultural Experiment Station (NJAES) Cooperative Extension helps the diverse population of New Jersey adapt to a rapidly changing society and improve their lives and communities through an educational process that uses science based knowledge.

 The Rutgers Cooperative Extension 4-H Youth Development program uses a learn-by-doing approach to enable youth to develop the knowledge, attitudes, and skills they need to become competent, caring, and contributing citizens of the world.

-The Department of Agricultural and Resource Management Agents serves the residents of New Jersey through the development and dissemination of research-based information.
+The Department of Agriculture and Natural Resources serves the residents of New Jersey through the development and dissemination of research-based information.
 These programs assist commercial businesses, governmental agencies, and residents through personal or group requests for assistance, information and consultation on issues related to agriculture, the environment, and natural resources management.

 Family and Community Health Sciences (FCHS) helps people stay healthy, enjoy life, be active, and reduce health care costs.
 FCHS encourages today's busy families and individuals to learn more and make personal choices to improve health.
 FCHS combines research and practical advice to improve your health for a better tomorrow.

 Our research focuses on innovative approaches to applying the land-grant model in support of the highly developed agricultural and food system, environment, and citizens of New Jersey.

 The Center for Turfgrass Science generates and disseminates knowledge, training, and education in the turfgrass sciences by fostering nationally recognized multidisciplinary research; undergraduate, graduate, and continuing professional education; and service programs that support the turfgrass industry.